NiklasNett/pan-european-wwtp-microbiome/README.md

 ### Used data
-- `filtered_combined_table_PR2_and_SILVA.csv.zip`: containing the count table derived from BLAST results used in the diverity analysis scripts
+- `filtered_combined_table_PR2_and_SILVA.csv.zip`: Taxonomic count table generated from BLAST results, used for the diversity analyses presented in the R scripts

 ## Contact
 If you have questions, feel free to contact me via [GitHub](https://github.com/NiklasNett)